Australia Post has been on the receiving end of some ‘hate mail’ in recent months to do with rising costs and allegedly slower delivery times.

 Hard-working posties who signed up to carry packages and envelopes are beginning to show the strain from carrying around this unexpected load of negativity.

 Russel Comte, a postie now for two-and-a-half years, explained how it was “a bit of a scandal” that his colleagues and he were expected to work increasingly longer hours for such little pay.

 Now in his late 50s, Mr Comte – previously art director for a game design company – became a postal worker because he was seeking a “less stressful, part-time job with few demands”.

-While some elements of mail sorting seem “futile”, he enjoys the “folky little community chitchat” that takes place en route which, he says, is “one of the best parts of the day”.
+While some elements of mail sorting seem “futile”, he enjoys the “folky little community chitchat” that takes place en route which, he said, is “one of the best parts of the day”.

-Asked whether posties were undervalued or underappreciated, Mr “Everybody loves the postie even when you bring bills to everybody every day” and members of the community often voiced appreciation for the service.
+Asked whether posties were undervalued or underappreciated, Mr Comte said, “Everybody loves the postie even when you bring bills to everybody every day” and members of the community often voiced appreciation for the service.

 When it came to pay, though, Mr Comte was emphatic: posties were “definitely undervalued”.

 A negative perception of Australia Post was “not great” for workers in his position, he said, because “It’s a low-achiever job and then it’s, like, ‘Ha, ha, [‘Let’s make fun of’] the postie” whenever they featured in news stories.